 This is a guide for students in k-12 public and private schools.
 The guide was developed by PPPSGV's Peer Advocates.

-At various community settings — including youth-friendly sites, recovery centers, homeless shelters, group homes, community agencies, health/resources fairs and other community events — PPPSGV staff conduct presentations and one-on-one outreach activities that provide information on sexual health, growth and development, responsible decision making skills, contraception, prevention of STIs/STDs, healthy relationships, communication and how to obtain reproductive health services.
+At various community settings — including youth-friendly sites, recovery centers, homeless shelters, group homes, community agencies, health/resources fairs and other community events — PPPSGV volunteers table for one-on-one outreach activities that provide information on sexual health, growth and development, responsible decision making skills, contraception, prevention of STIs/STDs, healthy relationships, communication and how to obtain reproductive health services.

 Would you like to see us at your next event?
-Click on the link below.
+Fill out the request form or email us at [email protected]

 We do our best to assist students with school assignments, when possible.
 Additionally, we do ask that you first do some preliminary research on your topic, ask us informed and respectful questions, and provide us with an adequate amount of time (usually 2 weeks) to respond to your request for information, interviews, or resources.